NYUCCL/psiTurk/README.md

  * [SQLAlchemy](http://www.sqlalchemy.org/) --- A powerful SQL abstraction layer.

-You will also need to run this from a web server connected to the internet, and you will need a database of some kind (MySQL, SQLite, or PostgreSQL would all work).
+You will also need to run this from a web server connected to the internet, and you will need a database compatible with SQL Alchemy (MySQL, SQLite, or PostgreSQL would all work).

 Copyright
 ---------